thunderheadone/one-sdk-ios/README.md

 	[One setLogLevel:kOneLogLevelFramework];
 	```

+*Note:*
-*Note:* By default, the ONE SDK for iOS does not display any debug log messages.
-Only exception messages are printed in the console, when these occur.
+- By default, the ONE SDK for Android does not display any debug log messages.
+However, exception messages are printed in the console, when these occur.

 ### Identify the framework version